mapbox/ecs-watchbot/readme.md

 Add these lines to your Dockerfile, to use the latest watchbot for the linux operating system.

 ```
-RUN wget https://s3.amazonaws.com/watchbot-binaries/linux/v9.0.1/watchbot -O /usr/local/bin/watchbot
+RUN wget https://s3.amazonaws.com/ecs-watchbot-binaries/linux/v10.0.0/watchbot -O /usr/local/bin/watchbot
 RUN chmod +x /usr/local/bin/watchbot
 ```
 * **os**: You can replace `linux` with other operating systems like `alpine`, `macosx` or, `windows`
-* **tag**: You can replace `v9.0.1`  with any [watchbot tag](https://github.com/mapbox/ecs-watchbot/releases) starting from and more recent than v4.0.0
+* **tag**: You can replace `v10.0.0`  with any [watchbot tag](https://github.com/mapbox/ecs-watchbot/releases) starting from and more recent than v4.0.0
+  * :rotating_light: For any version <= 9, you need to use `https://s3.amazonaws.com/watchbot-binaries/linux/{VERSION}/watchbot` (note the difference in bucket name)

-* If you are an existing user of watchbot, take a look at ["Upgrading to Watchbot 4"](https://github.com/mapbox/ecs-watchbot/blob/master/docs/upgrading-to-watchbot4.md), for a complete set of instructions to upgrade your stacks to Watchbot 4.
+* If you are an existing user of watchbot, take a look at ["Upgrading to Watchbot 10"](https://github.com/mapbox/ecs-watchbot/blob/master/docs/upgrading-to-watchbot10.md), for a complete set of instructions to upgrade your stacks to Watchbot 10.

 ## Helpful lingo